richellaod/Programming-Scripting-Project-2018/README.md

 ![Image for Scatter Plot](https://github.com/richellaod/Images-for-Project-2018/blob/master/Scatter%20Plot%20of%20Iris%20Data%20altogeter.JPG)

 From the above we can clearly see that there appears to be diagonal grouping of some pairs of attributes.
-From this we can see that there appears to be a high correlation and a predictable relationship between the attributes in the Iris Data Set.
+From this I can see that there appears to be a high correlation and a predictable relationship between the attributes in the Iris Data Set.

+## Conclusions